crcdng/jsopinion/README.md

 It is also an [artwork](http://aem1k.com/) and great [fun](https://www.destroyallsoftware.com/talks/wat), if you like Kafka.

-What is quite unique about JavaScript is that not only opinionated beginners but also the most prominent experts cannot agree on fundamentals like semicola or how to implement OOP.
-There seems to be slowly forming some sort of consensus that functional programming is - very - useful. 👏
+What is unique about JavaScript is that not only opinionated beginners but also the most prominent experts cannot agree on fundamentals like semicola or how to implement OOP.
+There is slowly forming some sort of consensus that functional programming is - very - useful. 👏

 The following reflects my thinking which has changed and will change over time.